Common Square API Patterns

-Pagination.
-Many Square API operations limit the size of the response.
+- Pagination - Many Square API operations limit the size of the response.
 When the result of the API operation exceeds the limit, the API truncates the result.
 You must make a series of requests to retrieve all the data.
 This is referred to as pagination.

-Idempotency key.
-Most Square APIs that perform create, update, or delete operations require idempotency keys to protect against making duplicate calls that can have negative consequences (for example, charging a card on file twice).
+- Idempotency key - Most Square APIs that perform create, update, or delete operations require idempotency keys to protect against making duplicate calls that can have negative consequences (for example, charging a card on file twice).

 Customer

 object) have versions assigned.
-The version numbers enable optimistic concurrency, which is the ability for multiple transactions to complete without interfering with each other.
+The version numbers enable optimistic concurrency, which is the ability for multiple transactions to complete without interfering with each other. - Clear API object fields - Square API update endpoints that support sparse updates allow you to specify just the fields you want to add, change, or clear in the request.

 Square API pagination support lets you split a full query result set into pages that are retrieved over a sequence of requests.
 For example, when you call list_customers